 IVR Top Tips for Success

-Follow these tips for implementing a successful Voice IVR Survey:
+Follow these tips for implementing a successful Voice IVR Survey.
+If you are part of an NGO, read our dedicated IVR Survey guide for NGOs.

 - Test with real end-users!
 Before sending your IVR engagement to thousands of people (or even hundreds), test with real members of your audience.
 Send out your IVR to 5 people, analyze the results, and iterate.
 Keep testing and iterating until you feel comfortable that (a) your language is understandable, (b) your call structure works well (and isn’t overwhelming), and (c) you’re meeting your goals in terms of response rates.

 - Add encouragement for spoken response questions.
 If you’re asking people to speak a response, try to encourage them a bit.
 Try something like, “After the beep, please tell us why you chose to participate in this training.
-Speak into your phone just like you’re talking to a person sitting next to you – don’t be shy!
-Press 9 when you’re done speaking.”
+Speak into your phone just like you’re talking to a person sitting next to you – don’t be shy!”

 - Be engaging (and introduce yourself).
 Try to use storytelling or characters (or even music) as part of your audio messages to keep your audience interested…even if you’re doing a “boring” IVR survey.
 And introduce yourself!
 Explain who you are, why you’re calling, and what will happen on the call.

 - Use automated call retries.
-In settings at the bottom of the page, you can turn on Automated Call Retries to automatically have our system call people again who don’t pick up.
-Automated call retries are crucial for increasing engagement rates.
+Turn on Automated Call Retries to automatically have our system call people again who don’t pick up.
+Automated call retries are crucial for increasing engagement rates, and especially help you reach people who have infrequent phone signal.

 - Send an SMS first.
 If you’re pushing out the IVR to your audience, send them a text message first to give them a heads up; they’ll be more likely to answer.
 (Test this, though, because for some audiences, it might encourage them not to answer!)